MRiwu/AI-VOICE-3.5/README.md

 ### introduce

-The model adopts a clustering approach to discretize the content vec,
+The model adopts a clustering approach to discretize the content vec

 sacrificing some pronunciation performance (there may be many phonetic errors), but it will be more similar to the target voice (MAYBE？